cyfyifanchen/yifanchen.github.io/_posts/2016-03-28-why-I-use-vim.markdown

 ## Why I use vim

-Don't try to fit in.
-One day, it will occur to us life is much more rewarding when choosing the road not taken, a life not patterned after someone else’s, the editor, only you know how to use.
+*We spend so much of our time tyring to fit in.
+One day, it will occur to us life is much more rewarding when choosing the road not taken, a life not patterned after someone else’s, an editor, very few will ever use.*

 I like vim, tmux and zsh.
 I spend a lot of time to config, maintain and perfect my dotfiles.
 Knowing vim makes coding productive and enjoyable.
 I don't buy the shit when people say that they don't need it because coding is 90% thinking and 10% writing.
 I spend 90% of my time fix code rather than writing code.
 When I want to reach the specific part of a file, I want it to happen as quick as possible.
 To me, vim is a state of the art, quickly navigating through lines of code, creatively combining shortcuts, endlessly learning mind blowing tricks, all of these make vim irresistible to me.